How to create an executive resume?

 - Focus on the skills the board of directors wants and has mentioned in the job description.
 List those in bullets in your sales executive resume.

-- Try including an "Additional Information" sections that creates your personality through your competence.
+- Try including an "Additional Information" section that creates your personality through your competence.